CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Summary

 The resulting WSLQ candidate sample contains two systems for which spectroscopic data are available and 331 systems selected solely on the basis of colour and imaging information in the absence of adequate spectroscopy.
-The two systems with spectroscopic records have been subjected to spectral analysis and preliminary lens modelling to estimate the foreground mass required if they are real strong lenses.
+The two systems with spectroscopic records have been subjected to spectral analysis and preliminary lens modelling.
 The 331 colour-selected candidates were scored and placed into three classes: 45 Grade-A, 98 Grade-B, and 188 Grade-C. The complete sample has been cross matched with roughly 1.9 million galaxy clusters and groups.
 108 samples successfully matched at least one galaxy cluster within 2 arcmin in three cluster catalogues which we used, and the result is included in the publicly available table.

-Applying the additional criteria of a velocity difference \(\Delta v < 2000\ \mathrm{km\,s^{-1}}\) and a projected separation smaller than \(100\ \mathrm{kpc}\) on the remaining quasar candidate groups whose spectra are available yields a catalogue of 29 dual quasars.
-Their images show the lack of evidence of the image morphology and spectrum characteristic of strong lensing, but their small line-of-sight velocity separations suggest that they satisfy conventional criteria for the dual quasar.
+Applying the additional criteria of a velocity difference \(\Delta v < 2000\ \mathrm{km\,s^{-1}}\) and a projected separation smaller than \(100\ \mathrm{kpc}\) on the remaining quasar candidate groups whose spectra are available yields a catalogue of 29 dual quasar candidates.
+Their images show no morphology or spectral features characteristic of strong lensing, but their small line-of-sight velocity separations suggest that they satisfy conventional criteria for the dual quasar.

 We plan to obtain supplementary spectroscopy and deep imaging for the candidates identified in this study using CFHT, P200, and DESI future release, while the ongoing and forthcoming wide-field surveys with Euclid and CSST will aid the confirmation of lensed quasars in the long term.
 Spectroscopic observations will refine the sample by confirming plausible strong lens systems and discarding obvious contaminants, whereas deeper imaging will reveal additional strong lensing indicators and impose tighter constraints on the mass distribution of the foreground deflectors.
 Together, these data are essential for establishing the physical nature of the candidates.